justingrisanti/justingrisanti.github.io/_posts/2021-12-14-predicting_rain_patterns_in_australia.markdown

 ## Next Steps

-As our precision and recall scores are a little low, it might be beneficial to test using different models in the future, like random forests.
-We could also obtain more data from different periods to see how our model applies to other years.
+As our precision is a little low, it might be beneficial to test using different models in the future, like random forests.
+We could also obtain more data with different features to see if it improves the model.